shawnbrown/datatest/docs/tutorial/introduction.rst

 ##################

-This document introduces :doc:`datatest </index>`'s support for validation, error reporting, and allowance declarations.
+This document introduces :doc:`datatest </index>`'s support for validation, error reporting, and acceptance declarations.

 **********